AngelosPsy/EPPR/Lecture3/index.md

 > - Building a feel about programming requires trial and error

-> - You can always ask me about the answers to the questions
+> - You can always ask me for the answers to the questions

 ---